BLUE-Flowing/Peptide2Mol/README.md

 #### Step 2: Generate `.pt` Files

-To generate `.pt` files for inference, follow these steps:
+There are two independent workflows for generating `.pt` files:

-### 1. Generate `.pt` Files for All PDB Files Containing 'poc' in Their Filename
+##### Workflow A. Generate `.pt` Files for All PDB Files Containing 'poc' in Their Filename

 Run the following command to read all PDB files with 'poc' in their filename and generate `.pt` files.
 Ensure that the corresponding SDF files share the same suffix name: